-I took this picture of Reflecting Pool, located in between the Washington Monument and the Lincoln Memorial, last year.
-If I remember correctly, it was cherry blossoms festivals 2010 and hundreds of thousands of tourists from around the world traveled to DC to see beautiful cherry trees blooming to its peak around Tidal Basin.
-At first, I was thinking to drive down there but friend of mine suggested me to take a metro instead.
-So, I drove down to the nearest metro station, parked there and took a metro going towards Smithsonian station.
+I took this picture of Reflecting Pool, which is located in between the Washington Monument and the Lincoln Memorial, last year.
+If I remember correctly, it was a cherry blossoms festivals 2010 and hundreds of thousands of tourists from around the world traveled to DC to see the beautiful cherry trees blooming to its peak around the Tidal Basin.
+At first, I was thinking to drive down there but a friend of mine suggested me to take a metro instead.
+So, I drove down to the nearest metro station, parked there and took a metro going towards the Smithsonian metro station.
 I am so glad that I took his advice and took a metro.
-It took me almost 30 minutes driving around parking lot to find the parking spot even in the metro station from where I was planning to take metro towards DC.
-Inside metro station, I was overwhelmed by the crowd and then immediately got worried about the camera gears I was carrying with me.
-I had very heavy camera bag and tripod bag and it was getting very difficult for me to manage the space inside metro.
-Somehow, I managed to get off at Smithsonian metro station after one and half year (longest metro ride to DC ever) and then to my surprise, I saw the biggest crowd in DC ever.
+It took me almost 30 minutes driving around a metro station parking lot to find a parking spot.
+Inside the metro station, I was overwhelmed by the crowd and then immediately got worried about the camera gears I was carrying with me.
+I had a heavy camera bag along with a tripod bag and it was getting very difficult for me to manage the space inside the metro.
+Somehow, I managed to get off at Smithsonian metro station after one and half hour, and then to my surprise, I saw the biggest crowd in DC ever.
 I was not able to walk on my own, the crowd was moving me and I was going wherever it would take me.
-When I reached National mall, I got little bit of a relief and got chance to breath some fresh air but the crowd was still growing bigger and bigger.
+When I reached the National mall, I got a little bit of a relief and got chance to breathe some fresh air but the crowd was still growing bigger and bigger.

-You can also see small crowds in the photograph below which I took from the stairs of the Lincoln Memorial facing towards the Washington Monument.
-It was beautiful scenery outside with all the green trees and colorful dresses.
+You can also see crowds in the photograph below, which I took from the stairs of the Lincoln Memorial facing towards the Washington Monument.
+It was a beautiful scenery around the mall with all the green trees and the colorful dresses.
 The entire surrounding was joyful with happy faces and the whole environment was very encouraging to capture those beautiful moments.
 I took quite a few shots which I will continue to share with you in my future posts.

 Focal Length : 60mm Exposure : f/9 Shutter : 1/320sec ISO : 200